OnatV/SnowFall/README.md

 ## To-Do/Next Steps:
 - ~~implement smoothing kernel for SPH~~
 - implement minimal target
-    - compute pressure - Livio
+    - compute rest density - Livio
     - compute correction matrix - Livio
     - compute a_other (ignoring boundary effects) - Livio
     - solver for elastic deformation - Jackson
         - solve a^lambda
         - solve a_G
     - integrate deformation gradient - Onat
+    - Grid for performance - Onat
+    - fixing the camera lookat - Jackson
 - implement desired target
     - compute full a_other term
     - compute a_friction
+- Nice to have:
+    - saving to output
+    - Config parser
+    - Skybox/shading

 ## Sources
 for theory: